AlgoMaster Logo

 Intuition

-The simplest way to check if two strings are anagrams is to sort them both and see if the sorted versions are identical.
-So for every possible substring of s with length equal to p, we can extract it, sort it, and compare it with the sorted version of p.
+To check whether two strings are anagrams, sort them both and compare the sorted versions.
+If the characters match exactly, the strings are anagrams.
+So for every substring of s whose length equals p, extract it, sort it, and compare it against the sorted version of p.

 Algorithm